utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Place of birth for both parents

-In addition to this, applicants must provide a valid government-issued photo ID such as a driver's license, passport, state ID card, or birth certificate.
+In addition, applicants must provide a valid government-issued photo ID, such as a driver’s license, passport, state ID card, or birth certificate.
+Some towns may have additional requirements or procedures for marriage license applications.

 Step 3.
 Submit the Application and Pay the Fee